 Introduction to the Medieval World, 500–1500

 This module provides an introduction to medieval European history in the period 500–1500.
 It offers a fresh and stimulating approach to the major forces instrumental in the shaping of politics, society and culture in Europe.
 Through a series of thematically linked lectures and seminars, you will be introduced to key factors determining changes in the European experience over time, as well as important continuities linking the period as a whole.
-Amongst the topics to be considered are: political structures and organization; social and economic life and cultural developments.
-You will have a one hour lecture and one hour seminar each week.
+Amongst the topics to be considered are: political structures and organisation; social and economic life and cultural developments.
+You will usually spend two hours in lectures and seminars each week.

 From Reformation to Revolution: an introduction to early modern history, 1500–1789

 This module introduces you to major issues in the social, political and cultural history of Europe in the early modern period by analysing demographic, religious, social and cultural changes that took place between 1500 and 1789.
 You will examine the tensions produced by warfare, religious conflict, the changing relationships between rulers, subjects and political elites, trends in socio-economic development and the discovery of the ‘New World’.
-You will spend two hours per week in lectures and seminars.
+You will usually spend two hours in lectures and seminars each week.

 Roads to Modernity: an introduction to modern history, 1789–1945

 In the first semester, the module provides a chronology of modern history from c.1789–1945 which concentrates principally on key political developments in European and global history such as the French Revolution, the expansion of the European empires and the two World Wars.
 The second semester will look more broadly at economic, social and cultural issues, such as industrialisation, urbanisation, changing artistic forms and ideological transformations in order to consider the nature of modernity.
-You will spend two hours per week in lectures and seminars.
+You will usually spend two hours in lectures and seminars each week.

 In this module you will explore Greek and Roman art in more detail with the aim of gaining a broad overview of visual material from classical antiquity, whilst concentrating on a cross-section of the most famous and talked about objects and monuments of Greek and Roman Culture.
 You will be introduced to temple-sculpture, statues, wall-paintings, buildings and coins from the 6th Century BC Greek sculptures to the 4th Century AD arch of Constantine in Rome.
 Material for this module is organised by theme and media rather than in chronological order, starting with topography, sculpture and vase painting.
-For this module you will have two 1-hour lectures each week and five 2-hour seminars over the course of your first year.
+You will usually spend two hours in lectures and seminars each week.

 The Contemporary World since 1945

 The module surveys and analyses some of the main developments in world affairs since the end of the Second World War.
 This includes major international events, particularly the course and aftermath of the Cold War, as well as national and regional histories, especially in Europe, East Asia and the Middle East; the module also looks at key political and social movements.
-Attention is paid to political, economic and social forces, with students spending five hours per week in lectures and seminars.
+Attention is paid to political, economic and social forces.
+You will usually spend three hours in lectures and seminars each week.

 This module is designed to develop your skills of research, analysis and written presentation as preparation for your third year dissertation.
 You will be expected to write a 5,000 word essay chosen from a range of worksheet topics, each focusing on a single piece of ancient source material.
 You will be provided with a topic for investigation, starter bibliography and tips on how to approach the question.
 The questions will suggest a range of possible approaches from evaluation of historical source material to exploration of literary effects, relationships with other material, discussion of context or reception.
-A number of seminars and consultation sessions will be help you approach and develop your source study.
-For this module you will have one 2-hour lecture and one 2-hour seminar over a period of ten weeks.
+A number of seminars and consultation sessions will help you approach and develop your source study.
+You will usually spend three hours in lectures and seminars each week.

 Heroes and Villains in The Middle Ages

 The module compares and contrasts key historical, legendary and fictional figures to examine the development of western medieval values and ideologies such as monasticism, chivalry and kingship.
 It explores how individuals shaped ideal types and how they themselves strove to match medieval archetypes.
-The binary oppositions between ‘good’ and ‘bad’ are explored through study of the ‘bad king’, and the creation of villains such as the Jew.
-You will spend four hours per week in lectures and seminars.
+The binary oppositions between ‘good’ and ‘bad’ are explored through study of the ‘bad king’, and the creation of stereotypical villains such as ‘the Jew’.
+You will usually spend three hours in lectures and seminars each week.

-This module addresses evidence for crusader motivation and experience through sources relating to crusading activity in Europe and the Middle East from the late eleventh century to the mid- thirteenth century.
+This module addresses evidence for crusader motivation and experience through sources relating to crusading activity in Europe and the Middle East from the late 11th century to the mid-13th century.
 It seeks to understand how crusaders saw themselves and their enemies, their experiences and activity on crusade and as settlers, and how this horrifying yet enduringly fascinating process has been interpreted historically.
-You will have five hours per week in lectures and seminars.
+You will usually spend three hours in lectures and seminars each week.

 The Venetian Republic, 1450–1575

-This module explores the nature of the Venetian Republic in the later fifteenth and sixteenth centuries.
+This module explores the nature of the Venetian Republic in the later 15th and 16th centuries.
 It examines the constitution, its administrative and judicial system, its imperial and military organisation, but will above all focus on the city and its inhabitants itself.
 The module will discuss the enormous cultural dynamism of the city (especially the visual arts from the Bellini to Tintoretto and Veronese), changing urban fabric, the role of ritual and ceremony, the position of the Church, and class and gender.
-You will spend four hours each week in lectures and seminars for this module.
+You will usually spend three hours in lectures and seminars each week.